 Banks only flourish because they get to hold on to our hard-earned money.
 Make sure they’re paying a fair price for the privilege.

 Traditional savings accounts from the big banks typically pay a pittance in interest — right now, something like 0.01% to 0.05%.
 Digital banks, which don’t have to pay for brick-and-mortar locations or lots of staff, can offer you much more.

 If you do decide to stick with a big bank, look into their higher interest options.
-Scotiabank’s Ultimate Package can boost its savings account up to 0.6% (so long as you leave the money alone) with a bonus of 1.2% for a limited time.
+Scotiabank’s Ultimate Package can boost its savings account by an additional 0.1% (so long as you leave the money alone), and offers a cash bonus of $350 for a limited time.

 4. Unconscious overspending

 The big purchases are easy to keep track of: the new rug, the piano lessons for the kids, the hammock for the backyard.
 But no one wants to scribble down every packet of gum they buy.

 So they don’t.
 And every tiny tap of the debit card goes without record.
 The same goes for that streaming subscription you never use and that free trial that suddenly became not-so-free.

 To make sure you’re only spending what you want on the things you want, consider using an automatic budget tracker like Marble.
 In addition to keeping an eye on your purchases, the software can help you achieve other money goals like improving your credit score or reducing debt more quickly.